-NEXT RACE: August 30, 2015
+NEXT RACE: August 27, 2017

 “It’s where Tyrol starts or ends, depending on which direction you come from”, says Ivonne van Vlerken about this beautiful corner of Austria, which hosts the Challenge Walchsee.
 The Dutchwoman has already won this middle distance race four times.
 After 1.9km of swimming in the crystal-clear water of the Walchsee, the participants have to master a 90km bike course that features two rounds and two loops.

 After a 1.5km swim in the Schliersee the highlight of the contest is the bike climb to the 1,129m high Spitzingsattel: 3.8km, 360m altitude and an average incline of 9,5%.
 Having reached the summit and the second transition at the Spitzingsee athletes still have to master a 11km trail run through the picturesque Valepp before tucking into a traditional Kaiserschmarrn (a cut-up and sugared pancake) at the finish line.

 Running since 2003, the long distance, in Eidfjord, 300km west of Oslo, is said to be the world’s toughest triathlon race.
 The Norseman Xtreme Triathlon kicks off with a jump from a ferry into the Hardanger fjord, then swim of 3.8km before reaching Eidfjord.
 There, the participants switch to their bikes and ride 180km in a hilly, stunning landscape of fjords, with the route leading from Eidfjord through Hardangervidda and Geilo and ending in Austbygde, at the Tinnsjå lake.

-NEXT RACE: July 2017 (planned)
+NEXT RACE: August 6, 2017

 Deep in the French Alps the Alpe d’Huez Triathlon has been taking place for ten years – a multi-day spectacle that includes a short and a long distance race.
 The climb up to Alpe d’Huez, with 21 switchbacks, is a legendary stage of the Tour de France and gives this triathlon its unique character.
 Each year approximately 3.500 athletes from more than 30 countries travel to the Lac du Verney (770m above sea level) in order to experience the special vibe in the French Dauphune Alps.

 NEXT RACE: July 27, 2017